 The following pronouncement makes a number of things clear: The 1994 Textbook of Psychiatry, published by the American Psychiatric Press, contains this review (Popper and Steingard): “Stimulants [such as Ritalin] do not produce lasting improvements in aggressivity, conduct disorder, criminality, education achievement, job functioning, marital relationships, or long-term adjustment.”

 Parents should also wake up to the fact that, in the aftermath of the Littleton, Colorado, tragedy, pundits and doctors are urging more extensive “mental health” services for children.
 Fine, except whether you have noticed it or not, this no longer means, for the most part, therapy with a caring professional.
 It means drugs.
 It means the drugs I am discussing in this inquiry.

-In December 1996, the US Drug Enforcement Agency held a conference on ADHD and Ritalin.
+In December 1996, the US Drug Enforcement Agency held a conference on ADHD and Ritalin — “Stimulant Use in the Treatment of ADHD.”
 Surprisingly, it issued a sensible statement about drugs being a bad substitute for the presence of caring parents: